 State transitions can occur and be detected through LTRM at three major spatial scales: the aquatic areas scale (i.e., large, individual backwaters), strata, and pool.
-The states that are fluctuating frequently with seasonal water levels are transient dynamics (e.g. SAV $\rightarrow$ turbid $\rightarrow$ SAV).
-The states that change but do not reverse after the triggering event is likely a regime shift (e.g. SAV $\rightarrow$ turbid).
-We suspect that Pools 4, 8, and 13 all experienced a state transition (submergent plants <50% frequency of occurrence $\rightarrow$ submergent plants >50-95% occurrence) around year 2004 and the vegetated state is now stable (except Pool 13 may be questionable).
+The states that are fluctuating frequently with seasonal water levels are transient dynamics (e.g. SAV > turbid > SAV).
+The states that change but do not reverse after the triggering event is likely a regime shift (e.g. SAV > turbid).
+We suspect that Pools 4, 8, and 13 all experienced a state transition (submergent plants <50% frequency of occurrence > submergent plants >50-95% occurrence) around year 2004 and the vegetated state is now stable (except Pool 13 may be questionable).
 Additionally, we hypothesize that Upper Pool 4 experienced a state transition from low vegetation species richness to high species richness around years 2008-2010.
 We expect that pools 13-19 are the most vulnerable to aquatic vegetation loss and state transition (pers.
 Comm. with partners), but it also may have the most restoration potential, as well.
 We provide additional testable hypothesizes in figures here:

-Fig. 2: We predict that the thresholds (yellow or violet bands) for state change depends on the interaction of nutrients and connectivity (measured as the "%\channel" metric).
+Fig. 2: We predict that the thresholds (yellow or violet bands) for state change depends on the interaction of nutrients and connectivity (measured as the "%channel" metric26).
 Specifically, less connected backwaters are more susceptible to increased total P that causes an algal-dominated state transition.
 At higher total phosphorus concentrations and connectivity, algae cannot overtake established SAV due to flushing with connectivity to the mainstem.

-Fig. 3: Recently three ecological communities were suggested in the UMRS (black nodes: coontail, wild celery, or no vegetation).
+Fig. 3: Recently three ecological communities were suggested in the UMRS (black nodes: coontail, wild celery, or no vegetation21).
 Are these state transitions (long-term changes) or simple transient dynamics, and how does that influence restoration decisions?
 These states may transition by way of hypothesized drivers (arrows 1, 2, and 3; transitions remain untested).
 If wild celery dominates, transition 1 suggests that low flows can allow filamentous algae, duckweeds, and eventually coontail to displace celery, and the celery population crashes.
 In the coontail state, arrow 2 suggests flood scours quickly transition to an unvegetated state.
 In the no vegetation state, transition 3 would occur when normal to higher flows allow wild celery to recolonize, but celery establishment can take more than 8-10 years.
 We will evaluate if these state transitions occur, how often and where, and estimate the thresholds to expect change (e.g., quantitatively define "low and high flows" and thresholds for scouring of vegetation).
 This information can help managers anticipate state transition with hydrological predictions, intervene with water level manipulation, or manage transition pathway 3 to reduce the number of years to reestablish desirable wild celery.

 How does this work inform river restoration and management?
-How will the proposed work contribute tothe selection or design of HREPs?
+How will the proposed work contribute to the selection or design of HREPs?

 We need to identify the ecosystem states within the UMRR to help set realistic restoration goals (See Fig. 4, step 1), recognize the constraints to overcome (step 2) and use this information to prioritize constraints and HREPs (step 3).
 Collectively, our STM will address steps 1-3.
-Then, our continued LTRM vegetation monitoring and future encompasses three focal areas (2.1, 2.3, and 2.5).
-Our proposal will effectively cover >50% of the research questions outlined in FA 2.3.
+Then, our continued LTRM vegetation monitoring and future

+(1) Determine Restoration Goal